-The Governing Body is required to review the duties of any teachers who are entitled to safeguarded sums that in total exceed £500 and allocate appropriate additional responsibilities, commensurate with the safeguarded sum, for the period of safeguarding.
-The Governing Body will ensure that appropriate notice is issued of any new responsibilities which are being given to the teacher as work commensurate with their safeguarded sum.
-All such additional responsibilities allocated will be kept under review until the safeguarding period ends, when a decision will be taken about the future allocation of those responsibilities.
+The Governing Body is required to review the duties of any teachers who are entitled to safeguarded sums that in total exceed £500 and may allocate appropriate additional responsibilities, commensurate with the safeguarded sum, for the period of safeguarding.
+The Governing Body will ensure that appropriate notice is issued of any new responsibilities that are being given to the teacher as work commensurate with their safeguarded sum.
+All such additional responsibilities will be allocated following consultation with the teacher, and kept under review until the safeguarding period ends, when a decision will be taken about the future allocation of those responsibilities.
 Where a teacher unreasonably refuses to carry out additional responsibilities the safeguarded pay may be removed subject to at least one months' notice being given.